Resources for Educators

 Three-Block Model of Universal Design

-How do you set up your school program to allow every student to participate in a way that meets them where their capabilities are now, and challenges them to grow?
-Universal Design for Learning uses the architectural idea of planning a building to allow access for all kinds of users from the start, rather than retrofitting entrances after the building is complete.
-Universal Design for Learning addresses both social and academic needs of learners – because students need to be comfortable and feel safe in order to learn well.
-It also addresses the fact that everyone has unique ways of understanding information and learning skills.
-How can we create classrooms that are true communities, where everyone is welcome, everyone learns and everyone benefits from what others can contribute?
+How do you plan your classroom to allow every student to participate in a way that meets them where their abilities are now, and challenges them to grow from there?
+Universal Design is the architectural idea of planning a building to allow access for all kinds of people – ramps work for parents with strollers, wheelchair users, and everyone else.
+Universal Design for Learning (UDL) recognizes that everyone has unique ways of understanding information and learning skills.
+It addresses both social and academic needs of learners – because students need to be comfortable and feel safe in order to learn well.
+This approach aims to create classrooms that are true communities, where everyone is welcome, everyone learns and everyone benefits from what others can contribute.

-Dr. Jennifer Katz (University of British Columbia, Faculty of Education) has written Teaching to Diversity: The Three-Block Model of Universal Design for Learning, available from Portage & Main Press.
+Dr. Jennifer Katz (formerly University of Manitoba, now at the University of British Columbia, Faculties of Education) has written Teaching to Diversity: The Three-Block Model of Universal Design for Learning, available from Portage & Main Press.
+She has also written a book for resource teachers, and another focusing on ideas for supporting mental health.

 Other UDL Links:

-- Dr. Burgstahler of the University of Washington explains UDI and provides links to other resources in her “Do It” series.
+- Dr. Burgstahler of the University of Washington explains UDL and provides links to other resources in her “Do It” series.

 - CAST: Transforming Education Through Universal Design for Learning